danaffani/AirQualityStreamlit/README.md

    cd AirQualityStreamlit
    ```

-2. Create a virtual environment (optional but recommended):
+2. Create a virtual environment (if you clone from this GitHub repository, you don't need to create a virtual environment because it's already included as .venv):
    ```bash
    python -m venv .venv
    ```